devopsdays/devopsdays-web/content/events/2024-kansas-city/location.md

 <br />

+## Hotel recommendation

+We have secured a block of rooms at the [SpringHill Suites Kansas City Plaza](https://maps.app.goo.gl/g723yzNAb9o6bymQ9) for **$139 per night**.
+The special room block is available via **[this link](https://www.marriott.com/events/start.mi?id=1711053941374&key=GRP) until Tuesday, April 23, 2024**.

+After that date, you can call the hotel at 816-285-4900 to request the room rate using `DevOpsDays` as the promo code, subject to availability.

 ## Accessibility features

 The main conference space is one level, at street level, and is entirely wheelchair accessible.
 We will offer wheelchair-designated spaces in the main stage room; bathrooms labeled according to the facilities they contain; and handicapped-designated parking spaces.
 We'd also be happy to accommodate any other accessibility needs upon request: {{< email_organizers >}}